JonThomas/Azure-AZ-900-Study-Guide/2-Describe-Azure-architecture-and-services/24-Describe-application-hosting-options-including-web-apps-containers-and-virtual-machines.md

 Types of App Services:
 * Web apps
 * API apps/ Web APIs.
 Can be published to Azure Marketplace
-* WebJobs: Typically used to run background tasks in the same context as an other app service.
+* WebJobs: Typically used to run background tasks.
+Runs within an App Service
 * Mobile apps: Backend for iOS or Android apps.

 ## Containers